-Analog gauge
+Analog Gauge

 NOTE: Analog gauges are identical EXCEPT for plug and hose barb locations in side of gauge housing.
-DO NOT connect EdgeVac or ASD hose to wrong gauge.
+DO NOT connect vacuum meter or bulk fill hose to wrong gauge.
 Check plug and hose barb installation if readout is erratic or appears inaccurate.